hmrc/telemetry-docker-resources/README.md

 ## Linking an existing repository

-The repository is meant to be used as a cookiecutter source inside any Docker-based repos.
-To add the templates to the consuming repository, follow the procedure below.
+This repository is meant to be used as a cookiecutter source inside any Docker-based repos.
+To add these templates to an existing Docker-based repository, follow the procedure below.

 ```shell
 # Update project